Yummy Yam Energy Balls

 - Puncture holes in the yam/sweet potatoes with a fork.

 - Microwave on high for ~ 10 minutes (until soft; flipping them halfway through).

 - In a large bowl, mash the yam/sweet potato.

-- In a separate bowl, mix together sunflower seed butter, maple syrup, and cocoa powder.
-When mixed through, fold in oats.
+- In a separate bowl, mix together sunflower seed butter, maple syrup, cocoa powder, and salt.
+When mixed through, fold in oats and sesame seeds.

 - Add oat mixture to the yam/sweet potato and mix well.

 - Refrigerate for ~ 20 minutes (until slightly firm)

 - Roll in grated coconut (optional)